 Title

+Titles are printed in boldface in 18 point type.
 Use "sentence case" except for proper names, genus names, etc. Do not include authorities for binomials in titles.
 Keep titles as concise as possible.
-Binomials will be in italics.
+Binomials will be in boldface italics.